Create a Zone Alias

 - The domain will contain keywords relevant to your site, therefore your assets are closer bound to your domain which is better in terms of CDN SEO.

-- Using a Zone Alias allows you to take advantage of Let’s Encrypt SSL which provides you with a custom SSL certificate for free.
+- Using a Zone Alias allows you to take advantage of Let's Encrypt, which provides you with a custom SSL/TLS certificate for free.

 - Zone Aliases allow you to view indexed images data using the sitemap view in Google Search Console.

-- Since Zone Aliases are created using a CNAME, this produces an additional DNS lookup.
-However, if you set your DNS TTLs high enough (e.g. greater than 3600s) there should be little to no affect on speed.
+Since Zone Aliases are created using a CNAME, this produces an additional DNS lookup.
+However, if you set your DNS TTL high enough (e.g. greater than 3600) there should be little to no affect on speed.